 Tomorrow doesn’t work.

 When communicating with others, be as clear as you can.
-Meanwhile, keep in mind that you are 100% responsible for what you say and 0% responsible for what people understand.
+Meanwhile, keep in mind that we are 100% responsible for what we say and 0% responsible for what people understand.

 - Posted by Sara Fabian